 Researchers are easily able to hack WhatsApp and Telegram using the known telecom flaw

 We continuously receive queries from readers about how to hack WhatsApp.
-The world’s most popular cross platform messaging App is seen to be ultimate hack by many because it has recently enabled 256-bit encryption.
+The world’s most popular cross-platform messaging app is seen to be the ultimate hack by many because it has recently enabled 256-bit encryption.

 Though both of these Apps are end-to-end encrypted both of them suffer from hardware side vulnerability which can be exploited to hack and hijack both WhatsApp and Telegram.

 The vulnerability lies in Signalling System 7, or SS7, the technology used by telecom operators, on which the highly secure messaging system and telephone calls rely.
 SS7 is a set of telephony signaling protocols developed in 1975, which is used to set up and tear down most of the world’s public switched telephone network (PSTN) telephone calls.
 It also performs number translation, local number portability, prepaid billing, Short Message Service (SMS), and other mass market services.

 SS7 is vulnerable to hacking and this has been known since 2008.
 In 2014, the media reported a protocol vulnerability of SS7 by which both government agencies and non-state actors can track the movements of cell phone users from virtually anywhere in the world with a success rate of approximately 70%.
 In addition, eavesdropping is possible by using the protocol to forward calls and also facilitate decryption by requesting that each caller’s carrier release a temporary encryption key to unlock the communication after it has been recorded.
 Researchers created a tool (SnoopSnitch) that can warn when certain SS7 attacks occur against phone and detect IMSI-catchers.

 You can view how researchers managed to hack WhatsApp and Telegram using the SS7 flaw below :